-Golden columbine may be cut back in summer when the leaves get tatty...let the flowers go to seed however.
+Golden columbine can be cut back in summer

+Let the flowers go to seed if you would like more columbine the following year.
 Golden columbine, unlike many of the European columbine hybrids, will come true to seed.
-It is not an aggressive spreader in the landscape.
+It is not an aggressive spreader in the landscape, so the chance of columbine becoming an invasive problem are practically non-existent.
 One of my greatest gardening pleasures is finding columbine popping up in unexpected places in the garden.
 Many gardeners weed fanatically.
-Live a little and allow golden columbine to reseed around the garden.
+Allow columbine to reseed around the garden.
+More thoughts on placing columbine around the garden can be found here.

 Evenly moist soil is best.
 You need to watch the soil drainage.
 Many herbaceous perennials will tolerate just about anything but wet feet in winter, and golden columbine is no different.
-Golden columbine is hardy zones 3-9, so northern gardeners are in good shape.
+It is hardy zones 3-9, so northern gardeners can grow columbine with no problems.

-Deer and rabbits do not like golden columbine.
-Those flowers and the foliage surely look tasty.
-The sap can irritate the skin, so maybe it has a defense systems in place to ward off hungry visitors.
+Deer and rabbits do not like columbine.
+Flowers and the foliage may look tasty, but animals leave columbine alone.
+The sap can irritate the skin, so maybe it has defense systems in place to ward off hungry visitors.

 Golden columbine is also known as golden-spur columbine.
-Finally, consider reading a nice write-up on golden columbine from the U.S. Forest Service.
+Consider reading a nice write-up on golden columbine from the U.S. Forest Service.